jdoleary/Spellmasons/docs/TasksCurrent.md

     - explain: remember, vampiree takes heals as pure damage
     - vampire had attack icon while in lava but next turn got out of the lava and didn't attack
     - attack badges block health sometimes
-    - self heal should predict in your health bar
-    - label out of range circle (think aoe), on hover
     - hoisting might not be desireable, what if you want to push then AOE?
     - Colin Direct Feedback:
         - some enemies chould shoot walls to blow yoru cover